Valerie Taylor (novelist): Writing

 She began writing while she was married to Tate to provide additional financial support to the household.
 She was published in magazines under several pseudonyms.
-She also held jobs as a schoolteacher, switchboard operator, and then from 1956–61, she worked in the publishing house Henry Regnery & Sons, Chicago, as assistant editor.Beacon Books published her first novel, Hired Girl (also published as The Lusty Land), in 1953.
+She also held jobs as a schoolteacher, switchboard operator, and then from 1956 to 1961, she worked in the publishing house Henry Regnery & Sons, Chicago, as assistant editor.Beacon Books published her first novel, Hired Girl (also published as The Lusty Land), in 1953.
 Set on a poor Midwestern farm, Hired Girl has no lesbian subject matter, but it does explore other controversial sexual and political themes.
 It was published under the pseudonym Valerie Taylor.

-From 1957 to 1967, living in Chicago, Taylor wrote novels in the genre of lesbian pulp fiction, in which she became well-known under her pen-name.
+From 1957 to 1967, living in Chicago, Taylor wrote novels in the genre of lesbian pulp fiction, in which she became well known under her pen-name.
 She explained her reasons for choosing the genre: "I began writing gay novels around 1957.
 There was suddenly a plethora of them on sale in drugstores and bookstores... many written by men who had never knowingly spoken to a lesbian.
 Wish fulfillment stuff, pure erotic daydreaming.
 I wanted to make some money, of course, but I also thought that we should have some stories about real people."

 Her first lesbian pulp novel was Whisper Their Love, published in 1957.
 Further classic lesbian pulps by Taylor followed, raising her penname to notoriety as one of the "pro-lesbian pulp authors".
 In discussing her first novel, the working title of which was The Heart Takes Many Paths, the title was changed by the publisher to Whisper Their Love, which Taylor called "a disgusting title" chosen to conform to the then-common publishing industry convention of presenting lesbians as lonely women living lives of secrecy.
 The book, which describes a lesbian love affair, concludes with the main character forming a heterosexual relationship, which according to Lisa Walker disappointed later readers but was one of the few types of endings 1950s publishers would accept.
 Two years later, The Girls in 3-B was according to Walker "remarkable in providing a happy ending for the lesbian character".